Ely High School for Girls

 Ely High School for Girls was a secondary school for girls which opened in 1905 at Bedford House, St.Mary's Street, Ely, Cambridgeshire.
 Bedford House was purchased for the school by the Isle of Ely County Council.

 History

 The school opened in May 1905 with thirty girl students under the supervision of the first Headmistress, Miss E.E.Fletcher.
 It was recognised formally as a public secondary school by the Board of Education in 1907.
 The school was based in Bedford House in St. Mary's Street in Ely.
+Bedford House had been the headquarters of the Bedford Level Corporation, the organisation that had managed the draining of the Fens.